henare/henare.github.io/_posts/2010-10-11-trackpoint-scrolling-in-ubuntu-10-10.md

 ## Update:

-This original method <a href="http://www.henaredegan.com/blog/2010/10/11/trackpoint-scrolling-in-ubuntu-10-10/comment-page-1/#comment-218">didn't survive a power-cycle</a> but I found adding this file to `/usr/share/X11/xorg.conf.d/20-thinkpad.conf` will work:
+This original method didn't survive a power-cycle but I found adding this file to `/usr/share/X11/xorg.conf.d/20-thinkpad.conf` will work:

 ```
 Section "InputClass"